MicrosoftDocs/cpp-docs/docs/linux/configure-a-linux-project.md

 By default, an executable (.out) is built.
 To build a static or dynamic library, or to use an existing Makefile, use the **Configuration Type** setting.

-If you are building for Windows Subsystem for Linux (WSL), be aware that there are some differences between WSL version 1 and 2.
+If you're building for Windows Subsystem for Linux (WSL), be aware that there are some differences between WSL version 1 and 2.
 - Version 1 is limited to 64 parallel compilation processes.
 This is goverened by the **Max Parallel Compilation Jobs** setting in **Configuration properties > C/C++ > General**.
-- If you intend to use more than 64 parallel compilation processes on WSL version 2, we recommend that you build with Ninja, which generally will be faster and more reliable.
-This is governed by the **Enable Incremental Build** setting in **Configuration properties > General**.
+- If you intend to use more than 64 parallel compilation processes on WSL version 2, we recommend that you build with Ninja--which generally will be faster and more reliable.
+To build with Ninja, use the **Enable Incremental Build** setting in **Configuration properties > General**.

 For more information about the settings in the property pages, see [Linux Project Property Page Reference](prop-pages-linux.md).